Pictured at age 30, September 2019.

 backed ears say "Buster this is MY alfalfa.
 I don't know what else you have in mind, but keep your distance!"

-Charli and Pride at dusk on their first day together, November 17, 2018.
+Charli and Papi at dusk on their first day together, November 17, 2018.

 November 21, 2018-

-I looked out to check on the horses this morning and this is what I saw in Charli and Pride's pasture.
+I looked out to check on the horses this morning and this is what I saw in Charli and Papi's pasture.
 Dozing after a busy night of... love?

-I dunno- Charli is in heat but she is still not allowing Pride to cover her.
+I dunno- Charli is in heat but she is still not allowing Papi to cover her.
 But I don't know what goes on out there in the dark, so I am hopeful.

 Meanwhile... the old man looks tired, and Charli looks happy, but whether that is because she has just had her wildest fantasy fulfilled